napari/napari.github.io/tutorials/labels.md

 You can also increment or decrement the currently selected label by pressing the `I` or `D` key respectively.

 ## painting in the labels layer
 One of the major use cases for the labels layer is to manually edit or create image segmentations.
 One of the tools that can be used for manual editing is the `paintbrush`, that can be made active from by clicking the paintbrush icon in the layers control panel.
-Once the paintbrush is enable the pan and zoom functionality of the  viewer canvas get disabled and you are able to paint onto the canvas.
+Once the paintbrush is enable the pan and zoom functionality of the  viewer canvas gets disabled and you are able to paint onto the canvas.
 You can temporarily re-enable pan and zoom by pressing and holding the spacebar.
 This feature can be useful if you want to move around the labels layer as you paint.

 When you start painting the label that you are painting with, and the color that you will see are determined by the selected label.
 Note there is no explicit eraser tool, instead you just need to make the selected label 0 and then you are effectively painting with the background color.
 Remember you can use the color picker tool at any point to change the selected label.